rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## What are the fees for converting original tokens to Side Tokens and vice-versa?
 Who will be paying these fees?

 The federation is paying and sponsoring the fees for the multiple transactions during the trial period.
-This will change after the trial period is complete, and the token bridge changes from a federated schema to a fully decentralized one.
+This will change after the trial period is complete, and the Token Bridge changes from a federated schema to a fully decentralized one.
 Users will need to pay a small amount of gas fee when using Metamask for to submit their transactions.

 ## How many confirmations are required to convert the original tokens to Side tokens and vice-versa?